datatrail-jhu/09_dataanalysis/manuscript/01_translating_questions.md

 * What measurements do I have on those people or objects that help me answer the question?
 * How do the data I have limit the type of question I can answer?
 * What is the type of data science question we are trying to answer?

+The first question is focused on figuring out who or what you are trying to study.
+In the world of statistics this is sometimes called the "population" you are trying to study.
+When you ask a question it is best to be as specific as possible about what you are trying to study.
+A good way to be specific is to imagine the individual people or objects you are going to measure data on.
+Realistically, what is the group that you have or will collect data to measure?

+The second question focuses on figuring out which variables are measured or will be measured in teh data that you have.
+We have discussed previously about all the different potential data types you might have, including standard quantitative or qualitative data, text, images, or videos can be data.
+When answering this question it helps to be specific.
+For example, unstructured text from a social media post may not be helpful, but words and labels for the words in that post may be the data that you are looking for.

+The third question is critical for being careful in a data analysis.
+When you use the problem forward approach, you might start with a general question.
+But it might not be possible to answer that question with data we have.
+For example, it may be difficult to study directly the way that cigarrete smoke affects children since most children don't smoke.
+You might have to change your question to studying the way that second-hand smoking affects children or the way that parents smoking habits affect children.
+A key part of translating a general question into a data science question is identifying these limitations.

+The fourth question is focused on figuring out what type of analysis you are doing.
+We introduced the flowchart for defining the question type in a previous lecture.
+The key questions to ask are how the data are summarized, what are the goals you are trying to achieve, and what does success for your analysis look like?
+One of the [most common errors](http://science.sciencemag.org/content/347/6228/1314) that people make in doing a data analysis is to answer the wrong type of data analytic question.

+Let's try this approach out on a couple of made up examples and a real example to help you understand how to translate general questions into data science questions.

 __When I run more do I lose weight?__